Part two of a series on the iconic architecture of campus by Alyssa (Jackson ’19) Bootsma

 The College was young but hearty and continuing to grow.
 At the turn of the century, enrollment had soared to 660 students.
 With the turn of the century came the eve of the first World War and the Depression.
 How would Grove City College respond in times of dire need?
 Follow along for the next story on the College’s strength in the early 1900s, and the testing waters of an infamous era in American History.

-More in the Building a Legacy series: Part one: Campus buildings tell College’s story
+Part 1: Campus buildings tell College’s story